Hrithik-verma/Drone-control-simulation-by-hand-movement/README.md

 # Drone-control-simulation-by-hand-movement
-Simulation is done in V-rep(coppelasim) software with help of Matlab sofware for image processing
+Simulation is done in V-rep(coppelasim) software with help of Matlab software for image processing

 NOTE-